 - A. Purpose: The County and Union recognize the importance of settling grievances promptly and fairly in the interest of continued good employee relations and morale and to this end the following procedure is outlined.
 To accomplish this goal, every effort will be made to settle grievances at the lowest possible level of supervision.
 Employees will be unimpeded and free from restraint, interference, coercion, discrimination or reprisal in seeking adjudication of their grievances in good faith.
-There shall be no suspension of work or impediment in the operation of the County during the grievance process. - B. Time Limits: Any time limits stipulated in this ARTICLE may be extended for stated periods of time by the parties by mutual written Agreement (to include email), and any step or steps of the procedure may be waived by mutual written Agreement (to include email) in an effort to expedite the matter.
-If an aggrieved employee or the Union fails to advance his/her grievance to the next step in the grievance procedure within the specified time limit and in the specified manner, the grievance shall be considered settled.
-The Employer's failure to respond within the time limit at any step in the procedure shall permit the aggrieved employee to advance his grievance to the next step of the procedure. - C. Where time limits are expressed in working days, "working days" shall mean Monday through Friday, excluding holidays.
+There will be no suspension of work or impediment in the operation of the County during the grievance process. - B. Time Limits: Any time limits stipulated in this Article may be extended for stated periods of time by the parties by mutual written Agreement (to include email), and any step or steps of the procedure may be waived by mutual written Agreement (to include email) in an effort to expedite the matter.
+If the Union fails to file a grievance or advance a grievance to the next step in the grievance procedure within the specified time limit and in the specified manner, the grievance will be considered settled.
+The Employer's failure to respond within the time limit at any step in the procedure will permit the aggrieved employee to advance his grievance to the next step of the procedure. - C. Where time limits are expressed in working days, "working days" will mean Monday through Friday, excluding holidays. - D. Definition: A grievance will be defined as a dispute or disagreement arising between the employee/Union and the Employer with regard to the employee's safety and/or the interpretation or application of the specific provisions of this Agreement.
+Specifically excluded are grievances that have been processed and decided and grievances not presented within the time limits established in this Section. - E. Union Representation: Grievances may be filed by the Union on behalf of an employee or on behalf of a group of employees.
+The grievance will state the name of the employee or the names of the group of employees.
+The Union, as exclusive representative, is considered the only representative of the employee in each step of the grievance procedure and at any meetings scheduled to discuss a grievance.

-- D. Definition: A grievance shall be defined as a dispute or disagreement arising between the employee/Union and the Employer with regard to the employee's safety and/or the interpretation or application of the specific provisions of this Agreement.
-Specifically excluded are grievances that have been processed and decided and grievances not presented within the time limits established in this Section. - E. Union Representation: An aggrieved employee shall have the right to represent himself or to be represented by a Union official as per RCW Chapter 41.56.080. - F. Non-Meritorious Grievances: Nothing in this Agreement shall be so interpreted as to require the Union to represent an employee if the Union considers the grievance to be invalid or without merit. - G. Procedure:
+- F. Non-Meritorious Grievances: Nothing in this Agreement will be so interpreted as to require the Union to represent an employee if the Union considers the grievance to be invalid or without merit. - G. Procedure:

-Step 1 - Oral Discussion - The aggrieved employee, with or without Union representation, shall meet with the M&O Manager or Assistant Public Works Director, or his/her designee, within fifteen (15) working days of the alleged grievance, or knowledge of alleged grievance, to attempt to resolve the difference at that level.
-The M&O Manager or Assistant Public Works Director, or their designee shall attempt to resolve and respond to the grievance within fifteen (15) working days after it is presented.
+Step 1 - Oral Discussion - The aggrieved employee, with Union representation, will meet with the M&O Manager or Assistant Public Works Director, or designee, within fifteen (15) working days of the alleged grievance, or knowledge of alleged grievance, to attempt to resolve the difference at that level.
+The M&O Manager or Assistant Public Works Director, or their designee will attempt to resolve and respond to the grievance within fifteen (15) working days after it is presented.